Drago1204/chatbot-gemini-ai/README.md

 # ChatUI

-ChatUI is a chatbot built using Next.js, Vercel's AI SDK, Tailwind, Daisy UI, and Google's Gemini model as the AI.
+ChatUI is a chatbot built using Next.js, Vercel's AI SDK, Tailwind, Daisy UI, and Google's Gemini model as the AI

 ## Demo